Bare-Bones-Lock-Picking/WIFIBLE/README.md

 The architecture is now solidifying into a robust, extensible system.

 License
-Choose your preferred license (MIT recommended).
+ GPL (General Public License) a

 Contributions
-PRs and feature suggestions are welcome.
+Actively looking for assistance to develop and maintain project, while feature suggestions are welcome.